 U.S. Immigration and Customs Enforcement (ICE) has focused on creating a ‘culture of compliance’ by heavily relying on I-9 inspections to find and fine Employers who do not follow immigration laws regarding employment eligibility verification.
 Immigration law (8 U.S.C. § 1324a (b)) requires employers to verify the employment eligibility of each employee by completing and maintaining Form I-9.

 ICE’s Homeland Security Investigations (HSI) unit can audit any company on a random basis or by following a lead from the public, other businesses, disgruntled employees at the workplace, or through tips from other government agencies.
-The number of businesses subjected to I-9 audits has soared from 250 in 2007 to more than 3,000 businesses audited in 2012.
+The number of businesses subjected to I-9 audits has soared over the last few years from hundreds to thousands per year.
 HSI continues to issue Notices of Intent to Fine (NOFs) at an unprecedented rate for Form I-9 related violations.

 It is imperative to know your rights if you are confronted with an I-9 audit.
 If ICE appears to review your I-9 forms and conduct an audit, insist on a written Notice of Inspection and your right to have three business days before you turn over your original I-9 forms.